silexphp/Silex/doc/providers/security.rst

         ),
     );

-Above configuration ensures that you have the same security context ``admin_security`` inside both , ``login`` and ``admin`` firewalls.
+Above configuration ensures that you have the same security context ``admin_security`` inside both, ``login`` and ``admin`` firewalls.
 This might be useful for instance to redirect already logged in users to the secured area of your website when they visit the login form, as you have the possibility to check if the user has been granted the ``ROLE_ADMIN`` role inside the ``login`` firewall.

 Defining a Role Hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~~~